darrare/Dinnerizer/README.md

-### What is Luncherizer?
+### What is Dinnerizer?

-I'm tired of trying to make decisions on where to go get lunch...
-So I made this app.
+Queries Kroger's API to help me make lists for dinner.